barumau/pandunia/engli/dunia_baxe.md

 ### Only five vowels

-English and Chinese have rich vowel inventories.
+Pandunia has few vowels compared to both English and Chinese.
-English has 14-20 vowels.
-(The exact number depends on the dialect.)
+There are 14-20 vowels in English (the exact number depends on the dialect) and 9 vowels in Standard Chinese.
-Standard Chinese has 9 vowels (and many more vowel qualities).
-These are comparatively high numbers considering that the global average of vowels is only 5-6 vowels.

-Pandunia has only 5 pure vowels: a, e, i, o, u.
+Pandunia has only five pure vowels: a, e, i, o, u.
-In this respect, it is close to languages like Spanish, Swahili, Japanese and Indonesian, which also have simple vowel inventories.
+The number is approximately the same as the global average, which is 5-6 vowels In this respect, Pandunia is close to languages like Spanish (5 vowels), Swahili (5 vowels), Japanese (5 vowels) and Indonesian (6 vowels).

 ### Common consonants

-Pandunia's consonant inventory is smaller than that of English and Mandarin.
+Pandunia has also less consonants than English and Mandarin.
-The majority of consonant letters are pronounced in the same way in all three languages.
+Most consonant letters are pronounced in the same way in all three languages.
-The table below shows how consonant sounds are mapped from Pandunia to English and Mandarin.
+The table below shows what consonant sounds correspond to each other in Pandunia, English and Mandarin.
-Sounds that are in English or Mandarin but not in Pandunia are enclosed in parenthesis.
+Sounds that are present in English or Mandarin but not in Pandunia are enclosed in parenthesis.

 |            | Pandunia    | English       | Mandarin Pinyin |
 |------------|-------------|---------------|-----------------|